We share ALTE’s vision on the need to make the connections between learning and assessment – and between research

 Professionnelles), which are can do descriptors linking job-related linguistic tasks to the Common European Framework.
-The result is detailed descriptors of the specific linguistic tasks within a given job, correlated with an identified CEF level.
+The result is a set of detailed descriptors of the specific linguistic tasks within a given job, correlated with an identified CEF level.
 This lead to job-specific language test development for vocational qualifications - ensuring candidates are in full possession of the necessary language skills to enter a given profession.

 Linking language learning, teaching and assessment